Check Website Reputation and Trust

 Switching to the padlock symbol solved all of these problems.
 It is easy to understand and easy to see.
 What’s more, the fact that the padlock is generated by the browser means that it can be restricted to more intensive implementations of HTTPS.
-These rewards companies that put in that extra effort and puts a stop to criminals hijacking HTTPS for malicious purposes.
+These reward companies that put in that extra effort and put a stop to criminals hijacking HTTPS for malicious purposes.

 2. The look and feel of the website

 At the end of the day, a website is a sales and marketing tool.
 It may serve (many) other purposes as well, but it will be seen as a representation of the business behind it (in just the same way as their office is).

 Reputation websites are well laid-out and easy to navigate.
 As a minimum, their content is created to a high standard and addresses the information customers need and want.